Equilibrium Price Formation with a Major Player and its Mean Field Limit: Introduction

 \section{Introduction}

-In the traditional setups for financial derivatives and portfolio theories, a security price process is given exogenously as a part of model inputs.
+In the traditional setups for financial derivatives and portfolio theories, a security price process is given exogenously as a part of the model inputs.
 On the other hand, in the field of financial economics, the problem of equilibrium price formation has been one of the central issues, which seeks an appropriate price process that balances demand and supply of securities among a large number of agents endogenously based on their preferences and rational actions.
-There already exist many established results for complete markets.
-See, for example, Karatzas \& Shreve~\cite{Karatzas} and Kramkov~\cite{Kramkov} and references therein.
-On the other hand, there still remain many issues for incomplete markets.
-A good summary of the problem can be found in Part 2 and 3 in the monograph written by Jarrow~\cite{Jarrow-Book}.
-See, for example, \cite{Choi-Larsen, Ch-Larsen,Cuoco-He, Jarrow-Larsson} for important contributions.
-Let us also mention the recent works \cite{Xing-Zitkovic, Weston-Zitkovic, Zitkovic} which treat the coupled system of quadratic backward-stochastic differential equations.
+The intrinsic difficulty for the latter comes from the strategic interactions among the agents.

+The progress in the mean field game (MFG) theory in the last decade has opened a new promising approach to study the long-standing problem of multi-agent games.
+Since the publication of seminal works by Lasry \& Lions~\cite{Lions-1, Lions-2, Lions-3} and Huang, Malhame \& Caines~\cite{Caines-Huang, Caines-Huang-1, Caines-Huang-2, Caines-Huang-3}, which characterizes the Nash equilibrium by a coupled system of Hamilton-Jacobi-Bellman (HJB) and Kolmogorov equations, the mean field game has been one of the central themes among many researchers.